 This attitude starts at the top with Cynthia Adams, GrantStation’s Founder and CEO.
 Her life's work has been to level the playing field, creating opportunities for all nonprofit organizations, regardless of size or geographic location, to secure the funds they need to do their good work.

 I am grateful for family, friends, and our four dogs.
-My husband and I have had the opportunity this year to spend time virtually with family and with long-time friends, and to even make new friends.
-I deeply appreciated the support shown to us this fall, when my husband had an unexpected heart attack.
-My involvement as a board member of Music for Everyone continues, as does my support of A Tail to Tell Puppy Mill Rescue.
-My work with GrantStation enables me to see the very best in people as they, through their organizations, work to improve lives and the environment.
-I look forward to embracing a new year through a lens of kindness, patience, and understanding.
+My husband and I have navigated to a different lifestyle as he recovers from serious health issues.
+We are entering the bittersweet twilight years for two of our four dogs; they are old girls, 15 and 16 years of age.
+My involvement as a board member emeritus of Music for Everyone continues, as does my support of A Tail to Tell Puppy Mill Rescue.
+Happily, my work with GrantStation enables me to see the very best in people as they, individually and through their organizations, work to improve lives, communities, the environment, and the world.
+I will endeavor, as always, to function at home and at work through a lens of kindness, patience, and understanding.